GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

 Descriptors across multiple extensions
 --------------------------------------

-..
-TODO: Rewrite this example and accompanying section
+.. todo:: Rewrite this example and accompanying section

 The dataset used in this section has 4 extensions.
 When the descriptor value can be different for each extension, the descriptor will return a